tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

     **Note**

+    - Keep the scope for the variables to `Deploy & Test` stage.
-    The name of the Azure region should be the same one that was used to create Azure Machine Learning workspace earlier on.
+    - The name of the Azure region should be the same one that was used to create Azure Machine Learning workspace earlier on.

       ![Add Pipeline variables](media/26.png)